deepns/codegym/cpp/notes.md

   - queue
 - smart pointers

+## Day 8

+- Some more hands on with constructor initialization and default constructors

+## Day 7

+- Hands on with some lambda and class constructor basics

+## Day 6

+- Reading about constructors from https://learn.microsoft.com/en-us/cpp/cpp/constructors-cpp

+## Day 5

+- Review of modern c++.
+Range based loops, auto keyword, lambda expressions, constexpr in place of macros, std::variant in place of unions.
+- Things to try out more
+  - Lambdas
+  - Callable objects
+  - Exception handling
+  - Move constructor and assignment

 ## Day 4 - namespaces - continued

 - Wrote a basic namespaces within .cpp files and using header files